 IN parameter in the

-GetOfficeByCountry stored procedure that selects offices located in a specified country.
+GetOfficeByCountry stored procedure that selects offices located in a particular country.

 CREATE PROCEDURE GetOfficeByCountry(IN countryName VARCHAR(255))